Skip to main content

 #

-• Concept Explanation: An Array is an ordered list that allows storing duplicate values.
+• Concept: An Array is an ordered list that allows storing duplicate values.
 Swift’s Array is a generic collection.

 Swift’s Array type is bridged to Foundation’s NSArray class.